Selected Teaching Experience

 As invited guest lecturer:

 Environmental reproductive justice (2018); Introduction to care ethics (2016); Introduction to climate change ethics (2016); Intuition in ethics (2016); Issues in medical assistance in dying (2017); Objections to the knowledge argument (2015); Privilege, preference, and sexual orientation (2017); The badness of death (2016); The healthcare practitioner patient relationship (2018); Truth-telling and confidentiality in health practices (2017).

 Research and News:

-- Current research projects: I am currently working on two main projects around pedagogical practice.
+- Current research: I am currently working on two main projects around pedagogical practice.
 The first concerns how we can reframe rhetoric and evaluations of “participation” in ways that are less discriminatory and unravel the ableist, classist, racist, and sexist backgrounds behind them.
+A section of this work was accepted as a presentation at the Accessibility Conference sponsored by the University of Guelph.
 The second project concerns the epistemic and material harms caused by our practices around accommodation requests in the classroom.
 Mark Fortney (University of Nebraska at Omaha) and I are currently preparing a manuscript on this latter topic, a section of which was accepted as a poster to the American Philosophical Association Eastern Division’s Teaching Hub, 2018.